turbaevsky/indicators/doc/PI_DB_TS.md

 _Regarding the safety system performance indicators (SSPI), I
-     understand that some other non-WANO indicators do not use the same guidance for fault exposure as WANO, and some organizations do not wish to include fault exposure hours in their calculations; are fault exposure hours still reportable to WANO for the WANO performance indicators?_
+     understand that some other non-WANO indicators do not use the same guidance for fault exposure as WANO, and some organisations do not wish to include fault exposure hours in their calculations; are fault exposure hours still reportable to WANO for the WANO performance indicators?_